JanHerca/urantiapedia/output/wikijs/en/article/Philip_Calabrese/Cosmology_in_the_Light_of_The_Urantia_Book.md

 INFINITY (I AM) can be divided into seven Absolutes, three personal (Father, Son and Spirit) and three impersonal (The Unqualified Absolute, Deity Absolute, and The Universal Absolute) plus Paradise, which is both personal and impersonal, having both an upper (personal) side and lower (nether) side.

 > As a time-space creature would view the origin and differentiation of Reality, the eternal and infinite I AM achieved Deity liberation from the fetters of unqualified infinity through the exercise of inherent and eternal free will, and this divorcement from unqualified infinity produced the first absolute divinity-tension.
-This tension of infinity differential is resolved by the Universal Absolute, which functions to unify and co-ordinate the dynamic infinity of Total Deity and the static infinity of the Unqualified Absolute. [[UB 0:3.21](/en/The_Urantia_Book/0#p3_21)]
+This tension of infinity differential is resolved by the Universal Absolute, which functions to unify and co-ordinate the dynamic infinity of Total Deity and the static infinity of the Unqualified Absolute. <a id="a252_534"></a>[[UB 0:3.21](/en/The_Urantia_Book/0#p3_21)]

 > In this original transaction the theoretical I AM achieved the realization of personality by becoming the Eternal Father of the Original Son simultaneously with becoming the Eternal Source of the Isle of Paradise.
 Coexistent with the differentiation of the Son from the Father, and in the presence of Paradise, there appeared the person of the Infinite Spirit and the central universe of Havona.
 With the appearance of coexistent personal Deity, the Eternal Son and the Infinite Spirit, the Father escaped, as a personality, from otherwise inevitable diffusion throughout the potential of Total Deity.
-Thenceforth it is only in Trinity association with his two Deity equals that the Father fills all Deity potential, while increasingly experiential Deity is being actualized on the divinity levels of Supremacy, Ultimacy, and Absoluteness. [[UB 0:3.22](/en/The_Urantia_Book/0#p3_22)]
+Thenceforth it is only in Trinity association with his two Deity equals that the Father fills all Deity potential, while increasingly experiential Deity is being actualized on the divinity levels of Supremacy, Ultimacy, and Absoluteness. <a id="a254_842"></a>[[UB 0:3.22](/en/The_Urantia_Book/0#p3_22)]

 INFINITY manifests in eternal “tensions” between the Absolutes.
 The all-pervading Unqualified Absolute, which is responsible for the pre-mass potency of space, appropriately releases force-energy into space in response to the presence of special minded beings that can organize it.
 (It has been revealed that the sub-atomic world has an extensive intelligent development by special beings designed for this role.)

-> Force, energy, is the one thing which stands as an everlasting monument demonstrating and proving the existence and presence of the Universal Absolute. [[UB 42:0.1](/en/The_Urantia_Book/42#p0_1)]
+> Force, energy, is the one thing which stands as an everlasting monument demonstrating and proving the existence and presence of the Universal Absolute. <a id="a258_154"></a>[[UB 42:0.1](/en/The_Urantia_Book/42#p0_1)]

 Although encircuited in nether Paradise, this pre-mass force-energy is at first not responsive to Paradise “circular” gravity except macroscopically.
 After two transcendental stages of development handled by Transcendental Force Organizers of Paradise, the force-energies emerge as minute spherical ultimatons, the first measurable masses.
 Free ultimatons respond to Paradise gravity but not linear, masstomass gravity.
 Further intelligent physical manipulation by Force Controllers and similar beings fabricate electrons and protons out of ultimatons until linear gravity attraction of aggregate atomic masses occurs, at which point they pass on control to lower order power control beings.

 > Physical stability associated with biologic elasticity is present in nature only because of the well-nigh infinite wisdom possessed by the Master Architects of creation.
-Nothing less than transcendental wisdom could ever design units of matter which are at the same time so stable and so efficiently flexible. [[UB 42:9.5](/en/The_Urantia_Book/42#p9_5)]
+Nothing less than transcendental wisdom could ever design units of matter which are at the same time so stable and so efficiently flexible. <a id="a262_312"></a>[[UB 42:9.5](/en/The_Urantia_Book/42#p9_5)]

 The resulting stability of this lower world sets the stage for intelligent life high and low to choose and act upon this stable pre-existent atomic and molecular matter for the benefit of “self” and other selves.